 I Love Memphis Disclosures and FAQs

-This blog’s content is created and maintained by Holly Whitfield, who is employed full-time by the Memphis Convention and Visitors Bureau.
+This blog’s content is created and maintained by Holly Whitfield, who is employed full-time by Memphis Tourism.
 All opinions are those of the author.

 Information posted here is accurate at the time it is written.
 If you notice any mistakes, please contact Holly here.

 Submitting information (press releases, samples, products, suggestions, invitations) is welcome and encouraged, but doesn’t guarantee a post or review on the subject.